tmorriso/findaprice.com/README.txt

 Status:
 	The index.html, and price reporting pages are working.
 We are using python as the backend language to run query scripts on mySQL.
 The most important aspects to focus on include; the database architecture of the database containing price listings for every service, (ever) and a method design to input information into the database.
 To do's include; finishing the code to add users input to the database, checking user input to assure proper values are entered, searching the database, and displaying results.
 Order of priotrity:

-		1. Adding inputs to database (listForm.py)
+		1. Adding inputs to database (listForm.py) -Done
 		2. Searching Database -Dad (Look into using external plugins google)
 		3. Displaying search results
 		4. Securities (making sure inputs are allowed(No mySQL query hacks), python db config file?)
 		5. Front End Assembly -Hillary